divinity76/aido-aifix/README.md

 ## aido-aifix
 Command-line utilities for AI-driven development and troubleshooting

-- **aido** is an AI assistant you can talk to from the command line.
-Describe what you want to do in plain language — and it will figure it out *and actually do it* for you.
-That might mean generating code, installing packages, creating files, running commands, or all of the above.
+- **aido** is your command-line AI assistant.
+Describe your goal in plain English — it figures out what to do *and actually does it*.
+That might mean **generating code**, **installing packages**, **creating files**, **running commands** — or all of the above.

-- **aifix** takes a broken command (like a failed compile), analyzes the error, and automatically edits your files or environment and re-runs the command, until the issue is resolved.
+- **aifix** is your automated troubleshooter.
+It takes a broken CLI command (like a failed compile), analyzes the error, and keeps editing code or adjusting the environment until the issue is resolved.

 ## ✨ Features

 - ⚡ Just tell `aido` what you want — it makes it happen, step by step
 - 📦 Automatically installs missing packages, creates files, edits code
-- 🛠️ `aifix` repairs broken CLI commands by editing the relevant code or setup
+- 🛠️ `aifix` resolves broken CLI commands by editing the relevant code or environment, until the problem is resolved.
+  _Stop chasing cryptic errors — let AI fix them._
 - 💬 Interactive when needed, but often fully hands-free

-# Example
+## 🧪 Example: Fixing a Broken Command with `aifix`
 Here’s how **aifix**  handled a broken `apt install` by suggesting and guiding through an alternative installation method for `wscat` on Ubuntu.
 _Model used: `o3-mini`_
 ```bash